Welcome to SIM SPRING 2021

 The SIM electives that you combine with the Thursday SIM Major Studio each semester are an essential part of the education you receive as a SIM major.
 Since you (usually) take SIM Major studio continuously over 3 years, it gives you the opportunity to evolve and pragmatically engage in the curriculum over time.
 This structure also allows for the diverse range of artists in SIM.
 Some student artists may be heavily loaded with elective coursework in digital media and video, while others might choose to develop their skills in live performance, sculptural installation, or conceptual work, etc. Sharing these different paths during Thursday’s SIM Major Studio is intended to encourage collaboration – allowing students to combine their skills and create works that require skill and knowledge beyond the scope of any artist working individually.

-Because the range of possibilities in this curriculum is so broad, it is important that each semester, every SIM major take time to assess the direction of his/her academic and artistic program with the help of a major studio advisor (along with anyone else who can give good advice.)
+Because the range of possibilities in this curriculum is so broad, it is important that each semester, every SIM major takes some time to assess the direction of his/her academic and artistic program with the help of a major studio advisor (along with anyone else who can give good advice.)
 You may talk to the advisor that has been assigned to you or any of the other SIM faculty that you feel would be a good match for your path.

 Juniors are becoming more independent and creative in their roles, taking on more ambitious projects and mentoring new students.
 Juniors are expected to make a lot of work, be experimental and to collaborate.
 As Juniors, they are guided through their weekly critiques and review boards to find a focus for the work that will form the portfolio they would like to create as Seniors.